bia-technologies/lowkiq/README.md

 ## Exceptions

-`StandardError` thrown by worker are handled with middleware.
-Such exceptions doesn't lead to process stop.
+`StandardError` thrown by a worker are handled with middleware.
+Such exceptions don't lead to process stops.

 All other exceptions cause the process to stop.
 Lowkiq will wait for job execution by other threads.